MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-active-directory.md

 Prior to CU5 there were two issues preventing deployment of multiple BDCs in an AD domain.

-* Naming conflict for service principal names and DNS domain
+- Naming conflict for service principal names and DNS domain
-* Domain account prinicpal names
+- Domain account principal names

 #### Service principal names (SPN) and DNS domain naming conflict